 Marijuana As Medicine? provides patients--as well as the people who care for them--with a foundation for making decisions about their own health care.
 This empowering volume examines several key points, including:

-introduces readers to the active compounds in marijuana.
+Marijuana As Medicine? introduces readers to the active compounds in marijuana.
 These include the principal ingredient in Marinol, a legal medication.
 The authors also discuss the prospects for developing other drugs derived from marijuana's active ingredients.

 In addition to providing an up-to-date review of the science behind the medical marijuana debate, Mack and Joy also answer common questions about the legal status of marijuana, explaining the conflict between state and federal law regarding its medical use.

 Intended primarily as an aid to patients and caregivers, this book objectively presents critical information so that it can be used to make responsible health care decisions.
 Marijuana As Medicine? will also be a valuable resource for policymakers, health care providers, patient counselors, medical faculty and students--in short, anyone who wants to learn more about this important issue.